sudkumar/react-counter/README.md

 // @flow

 type Props = {
+  from: number, // value to which counter should go, start from 0
-  value: number, // value to which counter should go, start from 0
+  to: number, // value to which counter should go, start from 0
   render: (value: number) => React.Node, // render function to render an component
   easeFn: "linear" | "ease-in" | "ease-out" | "ease-in-out", // easing functions
   duration: number, // duration for counting